-The need for vaccinations doesn’t stop when you become an adult.
-Adult vaccinations, just like childhood immunizations, are important for lifelong good health.
-While some vaccinations are prescribed only for adults, others are for adults who did not receive the vaccines -- or in some cases, the illnesses they were designed to protect against -- in childhood.
+You still need vaccinations when you become an adult.
+They're important for lifelong good health, just like childhood immunizations.
+While some vaccinations are prescribed only for adults, others are for grown-ups who didn't get the vaccines -- or the illnesses they help protect against -- in childhood.

-WebMD presents this vaccine schedule, offering basic information about the most common vaccines for adults.
-In you are traveling to developing countries, your doctor may recommend others.
-On the other hand, if you are pregnant or have certain health problems or allergies, not all of these vaccinations may be right for you.
+This vaccine schedule offers basic information about the most common vaccines for adults.
+Your personal needs may be different.
+If you're traveling to developing countries, your doctor may recommend other shots.
+If you're pregnant or have certain health problems or allergies, not all of these vaccinations may be right for you.

 Did You Know?